DiligentGraphics/DiligentEngine/README.md

 ## Win32

 To generate build files for Windows desktop platform, use either CMake GUI or command line tool.
 The build system uses standalone effect compiler, path to which needs to be specified via FXC variable.
-For example, to generate Visual Studio 2017 solution and project files in cmk_build folder, navigate to the engine's root folder and run the following command:
+For example, to generate Visual Studio 2017 64-bit solution and project files in cmk_build folder, navigate to the engine's root folder and run the following command:

 cmake -D FXC="C:/Program Files (x86)/Windows Kits/10/bin/x86/fxc.exe" -H. -B./cmk_build -G "Visual Studio 15 2017 Win64"

-**WARNING** In current implementation, full path to cmake build folder **must not contain white spaces**.
+**WARNING!** In current implementation, full path to cmake build folder **must not contain white spaces**.
 (If anybody knows a way to add quotes to CMake's custom commands, please let me know!)

 Open DiligentEngine.sln file in cmk_build folder, select the desired configuration and build the engine.
 By default, Asteroids